Tom McEllistrim (born 1968)

-Thomas McEllistrim (born 24 October 1968) is a former Irish Fianna Fáil politician who served as a Teachta Dála (TD) for the Kerry North constituency from 2002 to 2011.
+Thomas McEllistrim (born 24 October 1968) is an Irish former Fianna Fáil politician who served as a Teachta Dála (TD) for the Kerry North constituency from 2002 to 2011.

 A schoolteacher by profession, McEllistrim was first elected to Dáil Éireann at the 2002 general election.

-His father, Tom McEllistrim, and his grandfather, also called Tom McEllistrim both previously held the same seat.
+His father, Tom McEllistrim, and his grandfather, also called Tom McEllistrim both served as TDs for Kerry.

 McEllistrim lost his Dáil seat at the 2011 general election.
-He was elected to Kerry County Council for the Tralee local electoral area at the 2014 local elections.
+He was elected to Kerry County Council for the Tralee local electoral area at the 2014 Kerry County Council election.

 In March 2015, McEllistrim sought a Dáil nomination for Fianna Fáil for the new Kerry constituency but was defeated at the convention by fellow County Councillor, John Brassil.
 He contested the Seanad Éireann elections in April 2016 for the Industrial and Commercial Panel, but was again unsuccessful.
-He lost his council seat at the 2019 local elections.
+He lost his council seat at the 2019 Kerry County Council election.

+He ran as an independent candidate at the 2024 Kerry County Council election, but was not elected.

+In October 2024, he announced that he would contest the 2024 general election as an Independent Ireland candidate for the Kerry constituency.